martijnswart01/martijnswart01.github.io/_projects/Chip-Propulsion/index.md

   **Full research under embargo until 14/01/2028, key details may be missing**

 # Problem statement
 As microchips continue to shrink and production speeds increase, conventional vacuum pick-and-place systems face scaling limitations due to nozzle size constraints and clogging risks.
 In this project, for the TU Delft and ITEC Semiconducor, I developed and validated a laser driven microchip propulsion mechanism that replaces vacuum gripping with a capillary adhesion using a water droplet, and a laser induced explosive evaporation of the droplet to propel the chip.
+A schematic view of this process is given below.

 {% include image-gallery.html images="Laser pick and place.png" height="200" %}

 The goal was to identify a safe and repeatable concept in which a laser rapidly generates water vapor inside of the water droplet, generating pressure enough to propel a 0.1 mm² die.
 The strict constraint is to do this without damaging the die or the boundary system.
+To give an indication of the size of the microchips used, below is a picture of a microchip sample next to a human hair.

 {% include image-gallery.html images="lucas haar en chip.jpg" height="200" %}